MegDie/occpollution/README.md

-**A modifier !!!!**

-Mégane Diéval, megane.dieval@etu.umontpellier.fr

-Gueladio Niasse, gueladio.niasse@etu.umontpellier.fr
+# Overview

-The motivation of this project is to perform some data visualization blending time and space representation of a dataset of Occitanie polution
+The motivation of this project is to perform some data visualization blending time and space representation of a dataset of Occitanie polution.

 The ultimate goal for this project is to make a video of the O3 (ozone) level across time for the cities available in the dataset.

-Widget
+**Widget :**
-Provide a widget that will compare, using boxplot/violins, the level of pollution across at least 3 cities from the dataset.
+A widget will compare, using boxplot/violins, the level of pollution across at least 3 cities from the dataset.

-Map rendering
+**Map rendering :**
-Show a synthetic map displaying the degree of pollution in the cities provided.
-You will for instance use circle showing the severity of the pollution following the guidelines from https://nordicesmhub.github.io/deep_python/14-publish/index.html, "Instead of Marker, you can use Circle" (for instance).
+A synthetic map display the degree of pollution in the cities provided.

-Harmonization
+**Harmonization :**
-Analyze jointly the data from Montpellier and Paris (Paris 13ème), the later being available here: https://www.airparif.asso.fr/en/telechargement/telechargement-station
+Analysis jointly of the data from Montpellier and Paris (Paris 13ème)

-Remark: due to the nature of this project, the emphasize will be on the visualization and the quality of the produced video/images.
+# Structure

+  + In the beamer folder, you will find soon a presentation of this work

+  + The report folder contains a jupyter notebook to display different elements like widgets and soon data visualization by interactive histrograms

+  + The report my_module will contain a package python showing widgets and interactive maps showing polution data of Occitanie

+# Coworkers

+Mégane Diéval, `megane.dieval@etu.umontpellier.fr`

+Gueladio Niasse, `gueladio.niasse@etu.umontpellier.fr`

+Jean-Baptiste Elucson